Apologetics and Worldview Talks:

 The Bible teaches that humans are both body and soul (Matt 10:28).
 And yet many in our culture doubt that the soul is even real.
 Many others believe in the existence of the soul, but are not aware of the case for its existence.
 In this session, Sean explores the philosophical and scientific evidence for the soul and shows how this relates specifically to Christian living.

-USING MOVIES TO TEACH A BIBLICAL WORLDVIEW Movies, television, and other forms of modern media deeply shape the way we view the world.
+USING MOVIES TO TEACH A BIBLICAL WORLDVIEW Movies, television, and other forms of modern media deeply shape the way we understand reality.
 In this session, Sean walks through how to understand the nature and power of worldviews through analyzing various films.
 Using short clips, Sean will help the audience learn how to more critically watch movies and also to see how

 ADDRESSING HOMOSEXUALITY: COMPASSION AND CLARITY